liquid-labs/catalyst-standards/gui-standards.md

 ## Scope

-These standards apply to all graphical user interfaces, both mobile and web.
+These standards apply to all graphical user interfaces, both mobile and web within the Liquid Dev context.

 ## General